Allen & Wheelock Sidehammer Percussion Revolvers

 Type 6 (Used on all models)

 There are basically 3 types of cylinders with a small variation in the first type.
-The differences can only be observed by removing the cylinder since it concerns the shape of the back of the cylinder.
-The vast majority of production is made with the type 3 cylinder.
+The differences can only be observed by removing the cylinder, as they concern the shape of the rear of the cylinder.
+The vast majority of production has been produced with the type 3 cylinder.

-Furthermore, different type of cylinder pins can be found on the various models.
+In addition, several types of cylinder pins can be found across the various models.

 Type 1B (Only used on Belt)